 - Rinse off the lemon juice, and wash with regular hand soap

 Vanilla extract, a common baking ingredient, is popular for its strong yet pleasant smell.
 Due to that, it is also pretty sufficient to cover or reduce any gasoline smell.
-Vanilla extract is also not drying than the other methods on the list.
+Vanilla extract is also not drying as the other methods on the list.

 That being said, keep in mind that it is not removing the gasoline, but rather masking the smell.
 It might not be very useful if you have come into contact with a lot of gasoline.

 How to get gas smell off hands with vanilla extract